oracle-livelabs/oci/gdk-oci-email/06-build-run-native/build-run-native.md

 6. Once the application is running in the foreground, press `CTRL+C` to stop it.

 Congratulations!
 You've successfully completed this lab.
-Your Java application native executable can successfully upload, download and delete pictures from the OCI Object Storage bucket.
+Your Java application native executable can successfully send emails using OCI Email Delivery.

 You may now **proceed to the next lab**.